WorkAgora/WorkAgora/solidity/README.md

 # WorkAurora - Solidity

-This repo use :
+This repo uses :

 - Hardhat
 - Chai/Jest

-## How to start with

-First you will need to install the package :
+## Installation

 **_If you don't have yarn install it :)_**

+Then run:
 ```bash
 $ yarn
 ```